F-Gray/QCCSRC/README.md

 //Input file values will be read into these variables

-struct SubDataStruct{    //This defines the data within each complex data element char Name[256];
+struct DataStruct{    //This defines the data within each complex data element char Name[256];
   int Value;
   float Flt[6];